STATE OF WISCONSIN

 Summary of factual data and analytical methodologies:

 The proposed rules were developed by reviewing the current federal food and drug-approved interchangeable biological products; technical information provided by the American Pharmacists Association (APhA), and 2021 Wisconsin Act 9, relating to pharmacy benefit managers, prescription drug benefits, and granting rule-making authority.
+Analysis and supporting documents used to determine effect on small business or in preparation of economic impact analysis:

 The rule was posted for 14 days on the Department of Safety and Professional Services website to solicit economic impact comments, including how the proposed rules may affect businesses, local municipalities, and private citizens.
 No comments were received.